Senior Dentistry – Pasadena, TX

-We understand the challenges that may arise as a person ages; that’s why our dental office provides compassionate dental care that caters to the unique needs of our elderly patients.
+We understand the challenges that may arise as a person ages; that’s why our dental office provides compassionate dental care that caters to the unique needs of our elderly dental patients.
 A person with arthritis, for instance, may neglect daily oral care due to movement problems that interfere with brushing and flossing.
-Additionally, many senior patients take medications that cause side effects, such as dry mouth, that contribute to decay.
+Additionally, many senior dnetal patients take medications that cause side effects, such as dry mouth, that contribute to decay.
 Some may not have seen a dentist in years.
-Finding a dental practice that specializes in treating older patients and has the expertise to earn the trust of senior patients is essential to a positive dental experience and lasting oral health.
+Finding a dental office that specializes in treating older patients and has the expertise to earn the trust of seniors is essential to a positive dental experience and lasting oral health.
 Call us today to learn more about senior dentistry from our Pasadena, TX dentist.

 Understanding the Challenges

-Our dentist has experience catering to elderly patients and is well-versed in the unique challenges commonly associated with senior dental health such as these:
+Our dentists have experience catering to elderly patients and are well-versed in the unique challenges commonly associated with senior dental health, such as the following:

-Dry mouth.
-Medications, cancer treatment, and certain disease contribute to dry mouth.
+- Dry mouth.
+Medications, cancer treatment, and certain diseases contribute to dry mouth.
 Many seniors attempt to curb dry mouth by sucking on hard candies, which greatly increases a person’s risk of gum disease and tooth decay.
 The dentist will provide thorough exams to detect early warning signs and offer oral hygiene tips that will help restore moisture.
-In general, people with dry mouth should drink plenty of water, chew sugar-free gums and candies, and use a fluoride toothpaste and mouth rinse.
+In general, people with dry mouths should drink plenty of water, chew sugar-free gums and candies, and use fluoride toothpaste and mouth rinse.

 A Compassionate Approach